CrispyKernel/GetTuned/README.md

 ```

 ### Tuning methods
-The tuning can be done with the following hyperparameter optimization methods :
+The tuning can be done via a HPtuner object with one of the following hyperparameter optimization methods :
 ```
 - grid_search
 - random_search      # 2 possible variants : (GP, GP_MCMC), 2 possible acquisition functions : (EI, MPI)